zendframework/zend-servicemanager/doc/book/migration.md

 - `Zend\ServiceManager\PluginManagerInterface`, which provides the public API differences from the `ServiceLocatorInterface`.
 - `Zend\ServiceManager\AbstractPluginManager`, which gives the basic
   capabilities for plugin managers.
-The class now has a *required* dependency on the application-level service manager instance, which is passed to all factories, abstract factories, etc.
+The class now has a (semi) *required* dependency on the application-level service manager instance, which is passed to all factories, abstract factories, etc. (More on this below.)

 ### PluginManagerInterface